Special routes of U.S. Route 460: Pearisburg business loop

+U.S. Route 460 Business (US 460 Bus.) is a 4 mi business route of US 460 through Pearisburg.
+The route begins at a trumpet interchange north of the town center, where it is known as North Main Street.
+Shortly afterwards, the route joins with SR 100, then heads into downtown.
+At the corner of the Giles County Courthouse, the route turns left onto Wenonah Avenue, and the concurrency with SR 100 ends.
+The route travels east out of downtown, then reaches US 460 at a standard off-ramp after passing the Giles High School.

 Blacksburg–Christiansburg business loop

 U.S. Route 460 Business (US 460 Business) is a business route of Blacksburg and Christiansburg, Virginia, 6 mi of which can be found in Blacksburg and 4 mi of which can be found in Christiansburg.

 After US 460 curves to the south, US BUS 460 branches off to the southeast between Bishop Road (SR 648) and Farmingdale Lane, and is named North Main Street.
 Within downtown Blacksburg, it encounters a traffic circle at the end of SR 412.
 From there, the road encounters the Virginia Tech Alumni Mall (SR 314).
 At the four corners of Blacksburg, North Main Street becomes South Main Street at Roanoke Street which changes from West Main Street to East Main Street.
 Eventually it curves straight south as it passes by the runway of the Virginia Tech Montgomery Executive Airport.
 US BUS 460 has an interchange with its parent route but does not terminate there.
 This interchange contains unbuilt ramps leading to and from Transportation Research Drive, the home of the Virginia Tech Transportation Institute.
 The former right-of-way of the parent route and business route can be found on the southwest corner of the interchange.
 After the intersection of SRs 808/643, the route passes by the Lewis-Gale Hospital-Montgomery, which is flanked to the south and west by SR 775.